OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Training

 The Hessian QM9 dataset is a dataset that contains 41.6K molecules in four different solvents: vacuum, water, toluene, and tetrahydrofuran (THF).
 The molecules are all closed-shell, neutral species.
 Therefore, this prediction task is possible with the orbital features set $\textbf{T}=(\textbf{F}, \textbf{P}, \textbf{S}, \textbf{H}_\text{core})$.
 However, for consistency throughout this work, we use the orbital features set $\textbf{T}=(\textbf{F}^\alpha, \textbf{F}^\beta, \textbf{P}^\alpha, \textbf{P}^\beta, \textbf{S}, \textbf{H}_\text{core})$.
 Note that these are closed-shell species, and therefore $\textbf{F}^\alpha=\textbf{F}^\beta$ and $\textbf{P}^\alpha=\textbf{P}^\beta$.

-For feature generation, we use the CPCM method \cite{barone1998cpcm1} implemented in the tblite package \cite{tblite}, with the same dielectric constants for labels \cite{williams2025hessianqm9}.
+For feature generation, we use the ALPB method \cite{sigalov2006alpb, ehlert2021alpb2} implemented in the tblite package \cite{tblite}, with the same dielectric constants for labels \cite{williams2025hessianqm9}.
+We decided to use the ALPB method based on the result of the ablation study between different solvation methods as shown in Table \ref{tab:app:hessian_qm9_diff_solvents}.
+For vacuum, no implicit solvation model was used in the calculation.
+The usage of the implicit solvation model perturbs the electronic structure and the orbital features of molecules.
+As a visualization, Figure \ref{fig:app:hessian_qm9_solvent_comparison} displays an example of the perturbation from using the different solvents, where it shows the differences between the density matrices at different solvents to those at vacuum.

 We split the dataset into a 32K molecules training set, a 3.2K molecules validation set for training, and the rest ($\sim$6.4K molecules) for testing.
 Since each molecule has energies for the four solvents, the effective total number of data points is 128K for training, 12.8K for validation, and $\sim$25.8K for testing.

-For creating the orbital features for \ourmodel{}, we used the CPCM implicit solvation implemented in the tblite package \cite{tblite, barone1998cpcm1, takano2005cpcm2}.
-We used the same dielectric constants that were used for creating the labels of the Hessian QM9 dataset.
-For vacuum, no implicit solvation model was used in the calculation.
-The orbital features are perturbed by the different solvents.
-Figure \ref{fig:app:hessian_qm9_solvent_comparison} displays the perturbation from using the different solvents, where it shows the differences between the Fock matrices at different solvents to those at vacuum.